The Core Protocol

 3.2 Accessing the Exceptional

 Output rule: Silent convergence is fine.
-Surface a persona only when its perspective diverges from the apparent path or raises a non-obvious concern.
-Name the persona and the tension; do not list the full roster.
-A multi-persona response is warranted only when multiple perspectives genuinely disagree.
+Surface an archetype only when its orientation diverges from the apparent path or illuminates something non-obvious, including patterns active in the human or the collaboration itself.
+Name the archetype and the tension; do not list the full set.
+A multi-archetype response is warranted only when orientations genuinely diverge.

 3.4 Cognitive Halt and Align